MicrosoftDocs/PowerShell-Docs/reference/7.2/PSReadLine/Set-PSReadLineOption.md

 - **SaveNothing**: Don't use a history file.

 > [!NOTE]
-> If you set `HistorySaveStyle` to `SaveNothing` in a session and then later set `SaveIncrementally`,
+> If you set **HistorySaveStyle** to `SaveNothing` and then set it to `SaveIncrementally` later in
-> the commands previously run in the same session will be saved to history.
+> the same session, PSReadLine saves all the commands previously run in the session.

 ```yaml
 Type: Microsoft.PowerShell.HistorySaveStyle